 We must understand, though, that this is not a synod with a simple beginning, middle, and end.
 Instead, as Fr.
 Jim explained to us when we began this process, we are called to continue to gather the fruits of what the Holy Spirit is saying to us, and to put synodality – speaking boldly, listening deeply, and including all – into practice in our parishes and in our Church from now on!

-Stay tuned for more updates in the weeks ahead!
+Stay tuned for continued updates in the months ahead!

 A Message from Fr.
 Jim on Synodality

 “Dear brothers and sisters, let us have a good journey together!
 May we be pilgrims in love with the Gospel and open to the surprises of the Holy Spirit.”pope francis

 With this “Synod on Synodality”, Pope Francis is calling all of us, the entire People of God, to journey together!
 This is a journey of encounter, of listening and discerning with the whole Church.
 It is about listening deeply and allowing all voices to be heard, especially those on the margins.
 This is what it means to be the Body of Christ.